GoogleCloudPlatform/healthcare-deid/physionet/README.md

 ### GCS PhysioNet to MAE

-You can use physionet_to_mae to convert the PhysioNet DeID results to MAE format. run_deid needs to be run with --include_original_in_output to generate output that will work as input for physionet_to_mae.
+You can use physionet_to_mae to convert the PhysioNet DeID results to MAE format. run_deid needs to be run with --include_original_in_pn_output=true to generate output that will work as input for physionet_to_mae.

 Example usage: